The History of Breitling

 Breitling’s Early Partnerships

 By 1932, Gaston was ready to retire but wanted to ensure the brand remained in the family.
 Soon, his son, Willy, took his place at the head of the company.
 He helped Breitling secure partnerships with both the British Royal Airforce and the United States Army.
-And, for the next several decades, he continued to further the work of his father and grandfather by focusing on innovating the chronograph function.
+In addition, he continued to further the work of his father and grandfather by focusing on innovating the chronograph function.

 In 1969, Breitling made its next groundbreaking horological advancement.
-The brand participated in a top secret endeavor called Project 99 along with their three of their cohorts, Heuer, Burne, and Dubois-Depraz.
+They participated in a top-secret endeavor called Project 99 along with their three of their cohorts, Heuer, Burne, and Dubois-Depraz.
 Together, they developed the world’s first self-winding chronograph movement.
 This was a monumental feat not only for the brands but also for the watchmaking industry as a whole.

-Just about fifteen years later in 1984, Breitling solidified its place in watchmaking history with the debut of its now signature chronograph: the Chronomat.
-The introduction of the Chronomat marked the resurgence of the mechanical chronograph following the Quartz Crisis of the 1970’s.
+Just about fifteen years later in 1984, Breitling solidified its place in watchmaking history.
+That year, they debuted their signature chronograph: the Chronomat.
+The introduction of the Chronomat marked the resurgence of the mechanical chronograph following the Quartz Crisis of the 1970s.
 The model features an iconic bezel design and rider tabs.
 To this day, the Chronomat is one of the brand’s most highly sought after watches.

 Breitling’s Iconic Models

 Although the Chronomat has become synonymous with the Breitling name, the brand also offers some other notable models.
 Two of the most popular are the Navitimer and the Emergency.
 The Navitimer, also known as the “super” chronograph, debuted several decades before the Chronomat in 1952.
-It features an innovative “navigation computer” that gives the watch the ability to handle the calculations needed for a flight plan.
-The Emergency was introduced just about a decade after the Chronomat in 1995.
+It features an innovative “navigation computer” that gives the watch the ability to handle calculations needed for a flight plan.
+Breitling introduced the Emergency just about a decade after the Chronomat in 1995.
 It features a built-in micro-transmitter that’s capable of broadcasting on the 121.5 MHz distress frequency.
-The signal can be picked up within a range of ninety nautical miles by search aircraft flying up to 20,000 feet.
+The signal can be picked up within a range of ninety nautical miles by aircraft flying up to 20,000 feet.
 Since its introduction, the Emergency has truly saved lives.

 In more recent years, Breitling has persisted in keeping up with the latest advancements in watchmaking.
-For example, in 2015, they debuted their first smartwatch: the B55 Connected.
+For example, they launched their most precise self-winding chronograph movement, the Caliber 01, in 2009.
+In 2016, they debuted their first smartwatch: the B55 Connected.
+Two years later, they built upon their smartwatch line with the Exospace B55 Yachting.
 To this day, the brand continues to uphold Leon Breitling’s mission to develop the best precision watches on the market.